sindre0830/Workflow-Templates/README.md

 # Workflow Templates
 Templates of GitHub Workflows for different programming languages.
 Place the workflow file you want to use in ```.github/workflows/```.

 Want to **contribute**?
-Open up a pull request!
+Open up a pull request or an issue!
 My goal is to have as many languages here as possible so any contribution is welcome.

 ### List of available templates